Macron to call on U.S. funds to build French start-ups, not steal them

 But French companies say the most promising startups need access to bigger funding rounds if they are to stay.
 Investments are not large enough to create “unicorns” worth more than $1 billion.
 So far this year, only two French firms have closed investment rounds of more than 100 million euros.

-Instead, successful French startups get snapped up by U.S. rivals, with social mapping firm Zenly’s acquisition by SnapChat (SNAP.N) last year particularly riling the French tech scene.
+Instead, successful French startups get snapped up by U.S. rivals, with social mapping firm Zenly’s acquisition by SnapChat last year particularly riling the French tech scene.

 Investors on the two-day visit will tour Station F, a startup campus funded by telecoms billionaire Xavier Niel.
 They will meet entrepreneurs such as David Gurle, boss of U.S. encrypted messaging service Symphony, who moved its research center to a technology park in southeastern France.

-Among other U.S. tech figures who have chosen to relocate to France and who will make pitches are Tony Fadell, a developer of Apple’s iPhone (AAPL.O), and Ian Rogers, a former executive at its media player iTunes, now chief digital officer of luxury group LVMH.
-(LVMH.PA)
+Among other U.S. tech figures who have chosen to relocate to France and who will make pitches are Tony Fadell, a developer of Apple’s iPhone, and Ian Rogers, a former executive at its media player iTunes, now chief digital officer of luxury group LVMH.

 Writing by Mathieu Rosemain; Editing by Keith Weir